-- · Polling the devices on the loop causes the LED to flash normally. - All device LEDs can be suppressed via the configurator.
-Suppressing the device LED's causes sounder or relay bases to not operate.
-AP devices do not support sounder or relay bases. - Activating devices on the loop (alarm for an input device, active for an output device) illuminates the LED steady. - The maximum number of active Advanced Protocol and/or CLIP devices with their LED illuminated steady is fifty (50) per loop.
+- Polling the devices on the loop causes the device LED to flash normally. - All device LEDs can be suppressed via the configurator.
+Suppressing the device LEDs causes sounder or relay bases to not operate.
+For an unconfigured device, the LED will be steadily red.
+For a device with a built-in isolator, the LED will be steadily yellow if the isolator is activated. - Activating devices on the loop (alarm for an input device, active for an output device) illuminates the device LED steady red. - The maximum number of active Secutron (MRI-4000 series) addressable devices with their LED illuminated steady red is 40 for the SLC loop.